nachoaldamav/nagit/README.md

 The CLI is self-documented, just follow the steps to perform a commit.

+## Usage as project-scope dependency

+You should add the dependency to your package.json (>0.0.20) and execute `npx commit`.

 ## Requirements

 - The repository should be in Github and the URL should appear in the `package.json`.